crucifix illustration

 When your heart is captive to a religious spirit, you thrive on the affirmation and appreciation of others, and your service to them is fueled by your love of their praise or your need to be needed.

 That’s why, in an attempt to break the stronghold of religion over the people, Jesus said that when you do your charitable deed, don’t let your right hand know what your left hand is doing.
-Do it in secret, for your Father in heaven and for His reward and appreciation alone (Matthew 6:1-4).
+Do it in secret, for your Father in heaven and His reward and appreciation alone (Matthew 6:1-4).

 Can you serve God in the secret place?
 Can you serve when no one sees?
 Can you love in obscurity without reward or acknowledgement?
 If not, you have bought into a religious system of service.